 Dr. Butler has been involved in all phases of research in the Cultural Resource Management (CRM) industry including: Phase I, II, and III Archaeological Surveys, artifact analysis, report writing, research design, probability modeling, archaeological monitoring, and the documentation and description of Historic Structures.
 Likewise, prior to starting Earthmovers Archaeological Consultants, LLC he supervised archaeological field crews for a myriad of private consulting firms and served as an archaeological supervisor and field crew member.
 Dr. Butler has conducted Archaeological research throughout the state of Florida and our clients benefit directly from these qualifications and experiences because operations are centralized and managed directly by our owner.

 His enthusiasm for the practice and perpetuation of archaeological research is further reflected in his academic and volunteer endeavors.
 Dr. Butler taught courses in Anthropology and Archaeology at the college level from 2001 - 2009.
 Currently he applies his Anthropological background toward the analysis of online cultural behavior as a Full-Time Professor in the Full Sail University Internet Marketing Masters of Science Program.

-Currently, Dr Butler works as Principal Investigator at the Blueberry Site (8HG678) in Highlands County, Florida.
-This project is coordinated with the Kissimmee Valley Archaeological and Historical Concervancy.
+Currently, Dr Butler volunteers as Principal Investigator for the Reynolds Farms, Inc. at the Blueberry Site (8HG678) in Highlands County, Florida.
+This project represents the primary volunteer opportunity for members of the Kissimmee Valley Archaeological and Historical Concervancy ABOUT